armAInexus/kleidiai/README.md

 ```

 <h1> Release Cadence </h1>

 The release is a tagged version of the source code.
-After the first official release (v0.1.0), releases will be made at least once every 3 months.
-The goal is a predictable and shorter time span between the releases.
-Until that point is
-achieved, please refer to the CHANGELOG.md to get information on the latest released versions.
+We intend to make weekly releases.

 <h1> Support </h1>